 Another point on names—make sure that you pronounce and spell them correctly.
 If you’re unsure, just ask.
 Consistently mispronouncing or misspelling someone’s name is not only rude, it’s lazy.

-Some offices encourage “fun” workspaces that are full of pictures, magazines, and personal flair.
+Some offices encourage “fun” work spaces that are full of pictures, magazines, and personal flair.
 Others companies expect more straight-laced and plain desks.
-But whatever the etiquette for office workspace, remember to keep your desk clean and organized.
+But whatever the office etiquette is for your work space, remember to keep your desk clean and organized.
 If your desk looks like a sloppy mess, people will think the same about you.
 Invest in some antibacterial wipes, and periodically wipe down your keyboard, telephone, and desk.

 6. Email as if it were going to be used in a deposition!

 Remember that anything you send in a company email becomes the property of your employer.
 Very often, employee emails that are leaked to the media cause embarrassment to management.
 Employee emails are also fair game if the company is in litigation.
 Be careful what you put down in writing, and always ensure that the tone of your writing is respectful.

 Nobody likes a glory hog.
 Share the credit for group work and you’ll look like a team player.
 Also, this will generate goodwill amongst co-workers that can be reciprocated.
 Also—it’s the right thing to do.

 Build cohesion between yourself and coworkers by sharing your interests and passions.
 This will connect you on a personal level, building trust with those you work with—this will come in handy down the road when you have to work on a team project.
 Sharing your interests and passions also articulates who you are as a person, and what’s important to you.

 No one gets a gold star for ending the year with 10 PTO days.
 Your paid time off is a company-provided benefit and should be used to rest, relax, and recharge.
 Go on vacation.
 Take that mental health day.
 And if you are sick, stay home.
 Your coworkers will thank you.

 10. Be accountable for managing your own time.